Christings/scrapy_example/seCrawler/README.md

 # seCrawler(Search Engine Crawler)
 A scrapy project can crawl search result of Google/Bing/Baidu

+## refer
+copying by https://github.com/xtt129/seCrawler and rewrite,adding title and abstract.

 ## prerequisite
 python 3.5 and scrapy is needed.